About

 Sooner Rather Than Later

 One of the things I was looking forward too when we moved from California to Oregon was space for antennas.
 I was also planning on eventually getting involved with ARES®, the Amateur Radio Emergency Service, set up and run by the ARRL.
-What I wasn’t expecting was to get tapped as the ARES® Emergency Coordinator for the county shortly after moving here.
+What I wasn’t expecting was to get tapped as the ARES® Emergency Coordinator (EC) for the county shortly after moving here.

-Working with the local club to maintain infrastructure was already an interest but being the EC meant getting even deeper into technical and logistical aspects of rooftop and mountain top work parties.
+Working with the local club to maintain infrastructure was already an interest but being the EC meant getting even deeper into technical and logistical aspects of rooftop and mountaintop work parties.

 Getting into the service side of things also motivated me to develop skills in Packet, APRS, and now LoRA and microwave IP networking for EmComm.

+In 2021 I was tapped at the Section level.
+Many states are a Section unto themselves, like Oregon.
+Some are further divided due to large population centers like California which has 9 Sections.
+All of the states and territories make up a total of 70 Sections.
 The top leadership of the Section is the Section Manager (SM), some Section Managers have assistants for various tasks or geographical areas.
 I was asked to be the Assistant Section Manager (ASM) covering the 11 southern Oregon counties in ARES districts 5 and 6.
 I am honored to have the opportunity to serve my fellow hams in southern Oregon.
+I would also briefly serve as the Section Manager in 2023.

 Putting It All Together

 For me, amateur radio is about life-long learning and service.
 It’s not a commitment to a particular path, technology, or even organization.
 This is one of the reasons ham radio is such an amazing hobby, it has so many different possibilities and they are always expanding.
+Thou I am away from radio now, I will return.

 ~Jon KK6GXG